We are continually told we eat a nutrient-poor diet, so we need more nutrients.

 Targeted supplementation may be appropriate for someone who cannot consistently meet the DRIs and AIs for specific nutrients.

 In contrast, supplements use concentrated synthetic forms of nutrients in formats and ratios unnatural to the body.
-Hence, supplements are unlikely to provide the same benefit as nutrient-dense whole foods.
+Hence, supplements will not likely provide the same satiety benefit as nutrient-dense whole foods.

 Should You Take Supplements?

-- confuse our appetite and lead us to eat more, and
+- Confuse our appetite and lead us to eat more, and